GoogleCloudPlatform/professional-services/examples/dataproc-persistent-history-server/README.md

 ### Disclaimer
 This is for example purposes only.
 You should take a much closer look at the firewall rules that make sense for your organization's security requirements.

+### Should I run with Terraform or `gcloud` SDK ?
+This repo provides artifacts to spin up the infrastructure for persisting job history and yarn logs with terraform or with gcloud.
+The recommended way to use this is to modify the Terraform code to fit your needs for long running resources.

+However, the cluster templates are included as an example of standardiznig cluster creation for ephemeral clusters.
+You might ask, "Why is there a cluster template for the history server?".
+The history server is simply a cleaner interface for reading your logs from GCS.
+In other words, it is stateless and you may wish to only spin up a history server when you'll actually be using it.

+### Managing Log Retention
+Often times, it makes sense to leave the history server running because several teams may use it and you could configure it to manage clean up of your logs by setting the following additional
+properties:
+ - `yarn:yarn.log-aggregation.retain-seconds`
+ - `spark:spark.history.fs.cleaner.enabled`
+ - `spark:spark.history.fs.cleaner.maxAge`
+ - `mapred:mapreduce.jobhistory.cleaner.enable`
+ - `mapred:mapreduce.jobhistory.cleaner.max-age-ms`

 ### Terraform
 To spin up the whole example you could simply edit the